This page is from APP, the official source of professional practice for policing.

 The police are responsible for securing evidence at the scene of an incident on the road.
 No vehicle should be removed from the scene until the investigating officer is satisfied.

-Incidents should be managed in accordance with Highways England and others (2019) CLEAR: Keeping Traffic Moving.
+Incidents should be managed in accordance with CLEAR Keeping traffic moving (National Highways, 2021).

 The recovery operator’s incident manager should still be notified of the anticipated need to allow them to plan a suitable response.